Sam's Club

 Marketing Automation

-This prototype envisioned the end state — a fully integrated workflow where automation connects each step across tools, eliminating friction between planning and execution.
+Marketing workflows were fragmented — disconnected tools, manual handoffs, slow execution.
+This prototype envisioned the fix: a fully integrated workflow where automation connects each step, eliminating friction between planning and execution.

 MA demo to GIF